Victims Tell of Trauma, Healing in Golden State Killer Case

 She lost her friends, her once profound faith in God, switched schools three times, had two failed marriages, and “did a lot of self-medicating, a lot of poor coping mechanisms.”

-It wasn't until DeAngelo's arrest two years ago that she sought therapy and changed her life again.
+It wasn't until DeAngelo's arrest that she sought therapy and changed her life again.

 She's now happily married, is described by other survivors as the “den mother" who helps organize pot luck dinners after each of DeAngelo's court appearances, and this year she started a Facebook group for sexual assault survivors.
 It now has more than 300 members.